-The Introduction module continues to be the most popular module run, although the Gender, and Train the Facilitator modules were not far behind in 2014.
+The Introduction module continues to be the most popular module run, followed by the Gender and Train the Facilitator modules in 2015.

-There has been steady growth in the ranks of BRIDGE facilitators with 2,772 now listed on the BRIDGE facilitator database.
-Of these, nearly 30 per cent are fully accredited at Workshop status or above.
-Our Expert and Accrediting facilitators were kept busy, with 250 facilitators accredited in 2014.
-This compares to 168 in 2013.
+There has been steady growth in the ranks of BRIDGE facilitators with 3,062 now listed on the BRIDGE facilitator database.
+Of these, approx. 30 per cent are fully accredited at Workshop status or above.
+Our Expert and Accrediting facilitators were kept busy, with 300 facilitators accredited in 2015.
+This compares to 250 in 2014.

-The gender balance crept a little further towards equality with 42 per cent of all BRIDGE facilitators being female.
+The gender balance remained steady with 42 per cent of all BRIDGE facilitators being female.
 Gender balance continues to be a priority for implementers putting together facilitation teams.
 The increase in interest in the Gender & Elections module has also been positive.

 Africa leads the way for facilitators as well as workshops.
-Representing growing activity in Asia, sitting on 18% and Oceania and Europe approximately 10%.
+Representing growing activity in Asia, sitting on 19% and Oceania and Europe 10%.

 The breakdown by country reflects those which have dedicated BRIDGE programs and the high level of interest in Africa.